premshyam/PythonDataScienceCheatSheet/SQL/README.md

 - **Attribute:** It is a column in an entity type.
 For example, 'orderNumber' is an attribute in the 'orders' entity type.
 - **Relationship Types:** They are the lines between the tables.
 They define the relationships among the tables.
 These can be of various types based on their **cardinalities**, i.e., one-to-one, one-to-many, many-to-many, etc.

+### **Cardinality**

+Cardinality refers to the maximum number of times an instance in one entity can relate to instances of another entity.

+### **Ordinality/Modality**

+Ordinality is the minimum number of times an instance in one entity can be associated with an instance in the related entity

+### Common Relationships

+1. One --------+-

+2. Many --------<-

+3. Zero or Many --------o<-

+4. One or Many --------+<-

+5. One and only One -------++-

+6. Zero or One -------o+

 **Note:**

 1. self-referential relationship -> the table refers to itself.